-A first statistical characterization of the network of tags is afforded by the cumulative probability distribution $P{>}(s)$, defined as the probability of observing a strength in excess of s.
-These distributions are displayed for del.icio.us and Bib-Sonomy in Figs. 12 and 13, respectively.
-This is a standard measure in complex network theory and plays the same role of the degree distribution in unweighted networks.
-We observe that $P{>}(s)$ is a fat-tailed distribution for both folksonomies: this is related to a lack of characteristic scale for node strengths and is one of the typical fingerprints of an underlying complex dynamics of interacting human agents [28,29].
-A coarse indicator such as $P{>}(s)$, despite its simplicity, is able to point out anomalous activity (i. e., spam) within the investigated folksonomies, as discussed in the captions of Figs. 12 and 13.
-Quite interestingly, on filtering out these undesired (and probably automatically generated) contributions, the probability distributions for del.icio.us and BibSonomy become rather similar, even though the two systems under study are dramatically different in terms of user base, size and age.
+node strengths and is one of the typical fingerprints of an underlying complex dynamics of interacting human agents [22, 23].
+A coarse indicator such as $P>(s)$, despite its simplicity, is able to point out anomalous activity (i.e. spam) within the investigated folksonomies, as discussed in the captions of Figs. 4 and 5.
+Quite interestingly, on filtering out these undesired (and probably automatically generated) contributions, the probability distributions for del.icio.us and Bib-Sonomy become rather similar, even though the two systems under study are dramatically different in terms of user base, size and age.

 Uncovering the detailed "microscopic" mechanism responsible for the observed distribution is a daunting task.
 A simple way to identify the contribution of semantics - and in general of human activity - to those distributions consists in destroying semantics altogether by randomly shuffling tags among TAS entries.
 In the tripartite graph view of the folksonomy, this corresponds to introducing a random permutation of the set of tags T, biunivocally mapping each tag $t \in T$ into a corresponding tag t'.
-Correspondingly, each hyperedge (t, u, r) is mapped into a new hyperedge (t', u, r).
-Each post in the original folksonomy corresponds to a new post with the same number of tags, but now the co-occurrence relations are completely different.6
+Correspondingly, each hyperedge t, u, r is mapped into a new hyperedge t', u, r.
+Each post in the original folksonomy corresponds to a new post with the same number of tags, but now the co-occurrence relations are completely different.

-In Figs. 12 and 13 we show that by performing this shuffling operation (blue dots) the distribution is only marginally affected.
+In Figs. 4 and 5 we show that by performing this shuffling operation (blue dots) the distribution is only marginally affected.
 Far from being obvious, this shows that the global frequencies of tags - and not their co-occurrence relations - are the main factors shaping the distribution $P>(s)$.
-In other words, the fat-tailed nature of $P>(s)$ is induced by the distribution of tag frequencies, which has been known to be fat-tailed [9,6], in analogy to Zipf's law (also observed in human languages).
+In other words, the fat-tailed nature of $P>(s)$ is induced by the distribution of tag frequencies, which has been known to be fat-tailed [8, 6], in analogy to Zipf's law (also observed in human languages).

-In order to probe deeper into the structure of the co-occurrence network and recognize the contribution of semantics, we need to compute observables more sensitive to correlations and to the local structure of the network.
+In order to probe deeper into the structure of the cooccurrence network and recognize the contribution of semantics, we need to compute observables more sensitive to correlations and to the local structure of the network.
 To this end, a useful quantity studied in complex networks is the nearest neighbor connectivity.
-Given a node i, we define its average nearest-neighbor strength as:
+The sum of all weights $s_i = \sum_j w{ij}$ of links connected to a given node i is called strength of node i.
+Given a node i with strength s_i , we define its average nearest-neighbor strength as:

-$$S{nn}(i) = \frac{1}{k_i} \sum{j=1}^{k_i} s_j , \qquad (5)$$ where k_i denotes the number of links with non-zero weight connected to node i, and where s_j denotes the strength of node j (see Eq.
-4).
+$$S{nn}(s_i) = \frac{1}{k_i} \sum{j=1}^{k_i} s_j , \qquad (5)$$ with k_i corresponding to the number of links with non vanishing weight connected to node i.
 The concept of nearest neighbor needs to be clarified here.
-In principle all nodes are connected to each other in a weighted graph, but in this particular context we ignore the existence of those links that have weight zero.
-Consequently, we consider two nodes as nearest neighbors, iff there exists a link with non-zero weight connecting them.
+In principle all nodes are connected each other in a weighted graph, but in this particular context we ignore the existence of those links that have vanishing weight.
+Consequently, we consider two nodes as nearest neighbors, if exists a link between them with non vanishing weight.

-The relation of the average nearest neighbor strengths $S{nn}(i)$ to the node strengths s_i provides information on correlations among the strength of nodes and therefore is also known in literature as node nearest-neighbor strength correlation $S{nn}(s)$ [1].
-When referred to unweighted networks, i. e., where all existing links have unit strength, S{nn} is able to discriminate between technological networks, where S{nn} and s are negatively correlated, and social networks, where, on the contrary, $S{nn}(s)$ displays an increasing behavior.
-These two networks with opposite behaviors are commonly referred to as disassortative and assortative mixing networks, respectively [22,5].
+The average nearest neighbor strength $S{nn}(s)$, as a function of the node strength s, provides information on correlations among the strength of nodes and therefore is also known in literature as node nearest-neighbor strength correlation $S{nn}(s)$ [1].
+When referred to unweighted networks, i.e. where all existing links have unit strength, S{nn} is able to discriminate between technological networks, where $S{nn}(s)$ is a decreasing function of the strength s, and social networks, where, on the contrary, $S{nn}(s)$ displays an increasing behavior.
+These two networks with opposite behaviors are commonly referred to as disassortative and assortative mixing networks, respectively [18, 5].